 Claim Your Business

-If your bed bug exterminator company isn't listed in the directory you can add it.
+If your bed bug exterminator or pest control company isn't listed in the directory you can add it.
 Otherwise, once you've located your business listing click the 'claim' button.
 Claiming your business is free!

 From the Blog

 Read our latest articles

 Did you recently have bed bugs in your home?
 If so, you're probably wondering what comes after bed bug extermination.
 Your pest control technician likely informed you of the steps to take post-treatment for bed bugs.
 Even so, it's important to cover all bases, not only for safety but to make sure you get the most from the treatment(s).

 Let’s look at the things to consider and things that you need to know after a bed bug extermination and what to expect.Premature Re-Entry To Treated Room Is Not Recommended